Become a Member of the Water Worx Team!

 - Prepares and maintains a variety of records, files and related documents including inspections and related activities.

-- Assists underground crews with the installation of water, sewer, storm projects as the Operations Manager and Division Manager see fit.
+- Assists underground crews with the installation of water, sewer, and storm projects as the Operations Manager and Division Manager see fit.

 - Performs other duties as assigned.

-Experience and Training Guidelines
+Experience and Training Guidelines:

 Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

-Experience: Three (3) years of experience performing backflow device testing and/or maintenance, environmental compliance, and/or other water/wastewater utility related trade or specialty.
+One (1) year of experience performing backflow device testing and/or maintenance, environmental compliance, and/or other water/wastewater utility related trade or specialty.

-Training: Equivalent to the completion of the twelfth (12th) grade supplemented by specialized technical training and coursework necessary to obtain backflow device certification.
+Equivalent to the completion of the twelfth (12th) grade supplemented by specialized technical training and coursework necessary to obtain backflow device certification.

 License or Certificate:

-- Valid North Carolina class C driver’s license with satisfactory driving record.
+- Valid North Carolina, class C, driver’s license with satisfactory driving record.

-- Backflow Device Tester Certificate
+- Backflow Device Tester Certificate.

-Receives general supervision from the Operations Manager and Division Managers.
 Exercises no direct supervision over staff.

 This classification performs the full range of duties in cross connection control and water quality programs required to ensure that water systems function in a safe and effective working condition and provide the highest level of safety for public use.
-Responsibilities include performing a wide variety of tasks in the inspection and testing of distribution system and cross connection control devices.
+Responsibilities include performing a wide variety of tasks in the inspection and testing of distribution systems and cross connection control devices.
 Incumbents are expected to work independently and exercise judgment and initiative.
 Positions at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies of the work unit.
 This class is distinguished from other operations and maintenance class series by having responsibility of cross connection control and water quality programs and performing more specialized inspection activities.

 Knowledge of:

-- Practices, methods, equipment, tools, and materials used in the testing of backflow and cross connection devices
+- Practices, methods, equipment, tools, and materials used in the testing of backflow and cross connection devices.

 - Water sampling procedures and methods.